Refugees from Ukraine

 Reception facilities in Utrecht

 There is a shortage of reception facilities for Ukrainian refugees in the Netherlands.
-The reception centre in Utrecht is full as well.
-Do you want more information about the application process?
+The reception centres in Utrecht are also full.

-Read the explanation on the RefugeeHelp website
+Do you want to know more about the application process?
+Read the explanation on the RefugeeHelp website.

 Important registrations